 Ingredients

-It’s an easy recipe with just three types of vegetables – carrots, onions, and celery – and extra virgin olive oil.
+It’s a simple recipe with only three types of vegetables and extra virgin olive oil.

 - 4 carrots